These naturally green, matcha madeleine cakes are so delicious – I hope you try them because you won’t be disappointed.

 I am always amazed when I see bloggers and crafters getting into the holiday spirit in the middle of the summer.
 Excluding brand collaborations, I definitely do not think that far in advance.
 I was still eking out the last few pleasures of summer as late into the fall as I could.
-Bonfires, sailing, sandals - that was my focus.
-With the exception of today's delicious recipe!
+Bonfires, sailing, sandals – that was my focus.
+With the exception of today’s delicious matcha madeleine cake recipe!

 - 2 eggs